-How difficult is Polish?
+How Difficult is Polish?

-The amount of time it takes to learn Polish can vary depending on a variety of factors such as the learner’s native language, their level of dedication and effort, and the resources and learning methods used.
+Polish can be a challenging language to learn; however, with dedication, practice, and the right resources, it is definitely possible to learn Polish.
+The amount of time it takes to learn Polish can vary depending on several factors, including the learner’s native language, their level of dedication and effort, and the resources and learning methods employed.

 How difficult is Polish for English speakers?